joostvanzwieten/wi4771tu.2016/H06-derivatives/README.md

     Create a class `ForwardDifference`, deriving from `Derivative`, that implements a `differentiate` function based on the forward difference scheme.
-It is not necessary to add constructors here, as the constructors of the base class are inherited.
+Inherit the constructors from the base class by adding `using Derivative::Derivative;` to the derived class.

 4. Write a function `main()` that tests your implementation of the central and forward difference schemes for (at least) two different functions